joshsprague/nodetron/README.md

 On a higher level, the range of possible approaches ranges from:

-* highly-centralized, MVP-oriented, highly-focused, with lots of coding right out of the gate. to
+* highly-centralized, MVP-oriented, highly-focused, with lots of coding right out of the gate.
+-to-
 * highly-decentralized, exploration-oriented, breadth-focused, with lots of reading and small technical demos right out of the gate.

 **Value propositions:**